rsta2/circle-docs/docs/devices/character-devices.rst

 .. cpp:class:: CScreenDevice : public CDevice

 	This class can be used to write characters to the (usually HDMI) screen, which is connected to the Raspberry Pi computer.
-The screen is treated like a terminal and provides a number of control sequences (see ``Write()``).
+The screen is treated like a terminal and provides a number of control sequences (see :cpp:func:`CTerminalDevice::Write()`).
 This device has the name ``"ttyN"`` (N >= 1) in the device name service.

-.. cpp:function:: CScreenDevice::CScreenDevice (unsigned nWidth, unsigned nHeight, boolean bVirtual = FALSE, unsigned nDisplay = 0)
+.. cpp:function:: CScreenDevice::CScreenDevice (unsigned nWidth, unsigned nHeight, const TFont &rFont = DEFAULT_FONT, CCharGenerator::TFontFlags FontFlags = CCharGenerator::FontFlagsNone, unsigned nDisplay = 0)

 	Constructs an instance of ``CScreenDevice``. ``nWidth`` is the screen width and ``nHeight`` the screen height in number of pixels.
-Set both parameters to 0 to auto-detect the default resolution of the screen, which is usually the maximum resolution of the used monitor. ``bVirtual`` should be set to ``FALSE`` in any case.
+Set both parameters to 0 to auto-detect the default resolution of the screen, which is usually the maximum resolution of the used monitor. ``rFont`` is the display font to be used with the flags ``FontFlags``.
 The Raspberry Pi 4 supports more than one display. ``nDisplay`` is the zero-based display number here.
 Multiple instances of ``CScreenDevice`` are possible here.

 .. note::